Crimson Pygmy Barberry Shrubs

 Crimson Pygmy Barberry Shrubs for Sale Online

-Crimson Pygmy Barberry is a dwarf, densely branched form displaying deep crimson colored foliage all season long.
+Crimson Pygmy Barberries are a dwarf, densely branched form of Barberry displaying deep crimson-colored foliage all season long.
 The best color is achieved when planted in full sun.
 Excellent color contrast against green or gold-leaved plants.

 Crimson Pygmy Barberry is a dwarf, densely branched form displaying deep crimson colored foliage all season long.
 Best color is achieved when planted in full sun.
 Excellent color contrast against green or gold-leaved plants.
 Excellent for mass plantings, particularly as a low hedge or border plant.